 INDIA: 'Paan masala' betel nut powder shown to cause cancer in lab mice

 An immensely popular snack food throughout India, over 50 brands of betel nut powder are marketed as "paan masala", and serve as a convenient format of the traditional post-meal chew.
 Sales of over 50 brands of the powder amount to a US$200m industry.

-- Premier Foods issues profit warning
+- General Mills issues profit warning